cdktf/cdktf-provider-google/docs/dataprocCluster.python.md

 - *Type:* str

-The URI for the image to use for this master/worker.
+The URI for the image to use for this master.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.2.0/docs/resources/dataproc_cluster#image_uri DataprocCluster#image_uri}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/dataproc_cluster#image_uri DataprocCluster#image_uri}

 ---